Connor Barth: Tampa Bay Buccaneers (second stint)

 Barth signed a two-year contract with the Tampa Bay Buccaneers on August 26, 2015.
-On September 4, 2015, he was released by the Buccaneers.

-Barth was resigned by Tampa Bay on October 6, 2015, after the team released starting kicker Kyle Brindza.

-On November 8, 2015, Barth kicked a season-high four field goals against the New York Giants.
-In the 2015 season, Barth converted 25 of 26 extra point attempts and 23 of 28 field goal attempts.
+On September 4, he was released by the Buccaneers.
+Barth was re-signed by Tampa Bay on October 6, after the team released starting kicker Kyle Brindza.
+On November 8, Barth kicked a season-high four field goals against the New York Giants.
+In the 2015 season, Barth converted 25-of-26 extra point attempts and 23-of-28 field goal attempts.

 On May 2, 2016, Barth was released after the Buccaneers drafted Roberto Aguayo in the second round of the 2016 NFL draft.

 New Orleans Saints

-On May 19, 2016, it was reported that Barth was on his way to New Orleans to sign with the Saints, where he would compete with the Saints' current kicker Kai Forbath.
+On May 19, 2016, it was reported that Barth was on his way to New Orleans to sign with the New Orleans Saints, where he would compete with the Saints' current kicker Kai Forbath.
 On September 3, he was released by the Saints after Forbath won the competition.

 Chicago Bears

+2016 season

 On September 5, 2016, Barth was signed by the Chicago Bears to replace Robbie Gould.
-On September 18, 2016, in Week 2, Barth missed his first field goal attempt with the Bears against the Philadelphia Eagles.
+On September 18, in Week 2, Barth missed his first field goal attempt with the Bears against the Philadelphia Eagles.
 He finished the 2016 season converting 31 of 32 extra point attempts and 18 of 23 field goal attempts.

+2017 season

 On March 10, 2017, the Bears re-signed Barth to a one-year contract extension.
 On November 19, during Week 11 against the Detroit Lions, with only eight seconds left in the fourth quarter, Barth missed a 46-yard field goal attempt as the ball went sailing far right.
 The Bears lost 27–24.
 The Bears released Barth and signed Cairo Santos as his replacement the next day.
 It would be the final NFL game of Barth's career.
 Barth finished his final NFL season converting all 17 extra point attempts and of 11 of 16 field goal attempts in ten games.